GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

     ImportError: No module named _md5

-To resolve this problem it would be necessary to rebuild Apache and use the '--with-ssl' option to 'configure' to specify the location of the distinct SSL library that is being used by the Python modules.
+To resolve this problem it would be necessary to rebuild Apache and use the ``--with-ssl`` option to 'configure' to specify the location of the distinct SSL library that is being used by the Python modules.

 Note that it has also been suggested that the !ImportError above can also